Saturday, June 29, 2013

 The money for decommissioning is collected from customers as the plant is operated as part of the price of electricity.
 Utilities are presently collecting between one-tenth and two-tenths of a cent per kilowatt-hour for this purpose.
 The estimated cost of nuclear electricity from the new plants [discussed above] includes funds for decommissioning.

 My idea always has been and still is: Energy should not be cheap.
 It should be priced "correctly" such that there is an incentive for industry and the private sector to economize.
-In Germany, electricity is heavily taxed with the idea of investing this money in renewable energy technologies.
-Here, the kilowatt-hour is twice as expensive as in neighboring France, where an aging nuclear park produces 78% of the electricity.
+In Germany, electricity is heavily taxed, with the idea of investing this money in renewable energy technologies.
+The kilowatt-hour is twice as expensive as in neighboring France, where an aging nuclear park produces 78% of the electricity.
 In Germany, in 2011, only 18% of the electrical power was generated by nuclear reactors (proportion decreasing), with renewable energies contributing 20% (percentage increasing).
 In past years, Germany frequently exported electricity to France, where in 2010, the consumption per capita was 7729 kWh, slightly higher than in Germany with 7217.
 These two figures may be compared with the per capita consumption for the States of 13394 kWh.

 The "correct" costs of nuclear energy are still heavily debated.
 Production costs are unstable and even increase for written-off power reactors due to higher maintenance costs and modern safety requirements.
-A good example is the oldest French nuclear power plant (1978) at Fessenheim, located 30 km west of Freiburg.
+An example is the oldest French nuclear power plant (1978) at Fessenheim, located 30 km west of Freiburg.
 This summer, the thickness of the concrete base plate below the reactor vessel will be increased from a mere 1.5 to 2 meters.
 Such a thickness is now regarded as the minimum requirement for protection during a meltdown or an earthquake.
 Remember the complete destruction of nearby Basel in 1356!).

 The high-level waste problem